 App design and features are subject to change without notice.
 Screenshots, including simulated data visible, are for illustrative purposes only.

 Each promotion is identified by a name and has start and end time.
 The time setting enables a user for example to schedule promotions to start or end at out-of-office hours.

-- Medium - During the promotion, the strategy score of each promoted product is adjusted to be higher than ~99% of the products that currently have a higher strategy score.
+- Medium - During the promotion, the strategy score of each boosted product or variant is adjusted to be higher than ~99% of the products that currently have a higher strategy score.

-During a promotion period, aggregated statistics for all promoted products are collected for displays, clicks, sold units, revenue, and profit.
+During a promotion period, aggregated statistics for all boosted products/variants are collected for displays, clicks, sold units, revenue, and profit.
 Revenue and profit are shown in the currency configured for the current market.

 Statistics can be measured to show the impact of the promotion.
 When activating measurements, 80% of the sessions will show the promotion and 20% will not.
 The impact is measured by comparing the statistics from sessions with promotions to sessions without promotions.
 The aggregated statistics of a promotion are based on all sessions, i.e. both sessions with and without promotions.

 Notification set-up and implementation affects the statistics collected.
 Incorrectly set-up notifications will result in incorrect statistics.
 It is recommended to always measure promotions.

 Selecting products and variants¶